Joystream/communications/blog/rome-incentives/README.md

 ![](Storage%20Providers.png)

-<i>Compete for $300 per week, plus bonus for data</i>
+<i>Compete for $120 per week, plus bonus for bandwidth and storage</i>

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` replicates the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid a poor user experience, or worse, loss of data.
 After migrating to the Rome testnet, the users that currently hold the role will get "kicked" out, and will have to sign up again if they still want to keep their role.

-Up to 10 `Storage Providers` that keep a full copy and provides continuous service for at least 24h will compete for `$300 per week`.
-In addition,  you will earn `$0.025/GB/week` (of data in the content directory) calculated on an average basis.
+Up to eight `Storage Providers` that keep a full copy of the content directory and provide continuous service for at least 24h will compete for `$120 per week`.
+In addition,  you will earn `$0.03/GB/week` (of data in the content directory) calculated on an average basis.
 You will also need a domain to point to your node, so unless you already own one (that you don't mind using), you will need to buy one.

-We will try our best to police the `Storage Providers`, so if you are not doing your job (either lack of maintenance, or cheating) at least make sure to not get caught!
+We will be closely monitoring `Storage Providers` for Rome (more so than we did for Acropolis) so make sure your node is performing optimally to avoid being booted. `Storage Providers` should also be aware that the variable part of the compensation structure is likely to be reviewed after launch (up or down) to make sure that providers are fairly compensated for their efforts.

 Payouts will be made every Monday at ~11:00GMT.

 A detailed guide to setting up the node [can be found here](https://github.com/Joystream/helpdesk/tree/master/roles/storage-providers).